teemu-hakala/debugging-masterclass/README.md

 >Tip: When you need to give input from the stdin to the program you are debugging, use `externalConsole: true` to achieve this.
 >
 >Tip: Any file you wish to debug must be added as a source to the compilation phase.
 Use the wildcard *.c to select all .c files of a directory.
+>
+>Tip: Attaching a shell script as a dependency to tasks will help you debug projects which have prerequisite libraries to them.